adambor/SolLightning-readme/README.md

 - [Swap SDK](https://github.com/adambor/SolLightning-sdk)
 - [Proof of concept React web-app utilizing Swap SDK](https://github.com/adambor/SolLightning-PoC)

+## Testing the PoC
+You can access the PoC web app on: https://sollightning.z6.web.core.windows.net/ .
+Be sure to switch your wallet do devnet!
+You can then use a testnet bitcoin wallet at https://htlc.me/ to first send some funds (btcln -> solana) and then receive some funds (solana -> btcln)

 ## What problems are we solving?
 - bitcoin is almost always left out of all the cross-chain bridges (as they are mostly focused on EVM chains), even though it has attained the highest liquidity and it has an immense network effect
 - few existing solution includes mainly trusted bridges or solutions like ren, relying on incentivised decentralized quorum of nodes